MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-live-sync.md

 *Cannot save the changes to the database.
 Unit of Work can not commit transaction.
 Unable to write data to entity uoms.
 Writes to UnitOfMeasureEntity failed with error message Unable to sync with entity uoms.*

 To fix the issue, you must make sure that the prerequisite reference data exists in both the Finance and Operations app and Dataverse.
-For example, if the customer that you're in the Finance and Operations app belongs to a specific customer group, make sure that the customer group exists in Dataverse.
+For example, if the customer record belongs to a specific customer group, then make sure that the customer group record exists in Dataverse.

 If data exists on both sides, and you've confirmed that the issue isn't data-related, follow these steps.